Invoca/developer-docs/source/api_documentation/transactions_api/_intro.rst

     - [.csv format only] 1 to quote all CSV fields; 0 to only quote fields that contain separators.
 Default is 0.

   * - transaction_type=
-    - The type of transaction - Call, Reported Conversion or Signal.
+    - Filters for the type of transaction.
+Valid inputs are Call, Sale, or Signal.
+Sale maps to the Reported Conversion type.

 In order to ensure that all transactions are returned when using the from= and to= date query parameters, you should store the last transaction id you have downloaded and pass it as the start_after_transaction_id to the next request.